SAP-samples/btp-onboarding/docs/SAP-Joule-for-Consultants-Custom-Knowledge/blog/enhance-sap-joule-for-consultants-with-custom-knowledge-grounding.md

 **No pipelines appear after saving:** Allow a few minutes for the pipeline to initialize and the first sync to complete.
 Use the **Refresh** icon on the **Sources & Pipelines** page to update the view.

+**Connection issues caused by leftover pipelines:** Repeated failed pipeline creations can accumulate in AI Core Document Grounding and interfere with the connection to SAP Joule for Consultants.
+If the source keeps failing its health check or behaves unexpectedly, prune the stale pipelines so that only the ones you actually need remain.
+The Bruno collection in [3.3 AI Core Document Grounding with Bruno](#33-ai-core-document-grounding-with-bruno) includes a `delete_all_other_pipelines` request (under `04_pipeline` → **Additional requests**) that removes every pipeline **except** the one currently stored in the `pipeline_id` environment variable — useful when you want to end up with a single, known-good pipeline.

+- **Check first what you would lose.** Run `get_all_pipelines` and note the IDs you want to keep.
+Make sure `pipeline_id` holds the one pipeline you intend to preserve — `delete_all_other_pipelines` deletes everything else, so this step is your safeguard against removing a pipeline that is still in use.
+- **Trigger the cleanup.** Send `delete_all_other_pipelines`.
+It first lists all current pipelines, then issues a delete for each one whose ID does not match `pipeline_id`.
+The console output reports how many pipelines were found, how many are being deleted, and which ID is kept.
+- **Wait for deletion to complete.** Deletion is asynchronous — the request returns before AI Core has finished removing the pipelines.
+Give it a short while to settle.
+- **Verify.** Re-run `get_all_pipelines` in the meantime and repeat until only the pipeline(s) you meant to keep are listed.
+Then return to the console and click **Recheck Health** on the source.

+> **Note:** `delete_all_other_pipelines` keeps exactly one pipeline.
+If you need to keep several, delete the unwanted ones individually instead: run `get_all_pipelines`, then for each pipeline you want to remove, set `pipeline_id` to its ID and send `delete_pipeline`.

 ## 5. Testing

 ### 5.1 Testing Custom Knowledge Grounding